Sustainability & Social Responsibility

 We are committed to providing safe, effective healthcare products that meet women’s needs whilst striving to deliver a superior user experience and unsurpassed levels of quality, performance and design.

-Clearblue products are regulated in Europe by authorities acting under the European in vitro Medical Devices Regulations (2017/746) and the European in vitro Diagnostic Medical Devices Directive (98/79/EC), US FDA under the Code of Federal Regulations (CFR), and globally by country specific regulatory authorities including Health Canada, Australian Therapeutic Goods Administration, Japan’s Pharmaceuticals & Medical Devices Agency and ANVISA in Brazil.
+Clearblue products are regulated in Europe by authorities acting under the European in vitro Medical Devices Regulations (2017/746) and the European in vitro Diagnostic Medical Devices Directive (98/79/EC), in the US by FDA under the Code of Federal Regulations (CFR), and globally by country specific regulatory authorities including Health Canada, Australian Therapeutic Goods Administration, Japan’s Pharmaceuticals & Medical Devices Agency and ANVISA in Brazil.
 The laws and regulations enforced by these national regulatory bodies are intended to ensure that medical devices are safe and effective and that these products are honestly, accurately and informatively represented to the public.
 SPD adheres to these practices through implementation of the Medical Device Single Audit Program (MDSAP) which entails a single regulatory audit to satisfy the relevant requirements of the regulatory authorities participating in the program.

 Clearblue is proud to be a member of the British IVD Association (BIVDA) – the national industry association for the manufacturers and distributors of IVD products in the UK, and MedTech Europe.

-Last Updated On: Dec 06, 2023
+Last Updated On: Jan 31, 2024